killedit/progress-task/README.md

 ```

 ## Integration Testing
-Due to the size I have decide to run integration test to check the functionality of the application.
+Due to the size of the application I have decide to run only integration tests to check the functionality of the application.
 Whether user can login and register, create and delete tasks, ect.

 Attach to Laravel container:
 ```